Beastrock/3_bars/README.md

 ## launching the script
 You can run the script using following command: python bars.py `<path_to_json_file>`
-## formula for calculating distance between two gps coordinates
+## formula for calculating distance between two GPS coordinates
 The information about formula and calculations you can find [there(rus)](http://gis-lab.info/qa/great-circles.html) and [there(eng)](https://en.wikipedia.org/wiki/Haversine_formula)